Why Home Exercises Matter for Back Pain Relief

 Reps: 10–15

-Benefits: Strengthens the deep abdominal muscles and supports the spine
+Benefits: Strengthens deep abdominal muscles and supports the spine.

 3. Knee-to-Chest Stretch

 How to do it: Lie on your back.
-Pull one knee toward your chest and hold for 15 seconds.
-Switch legs.
+Pull one knee toward your chest and hold for 15 seconds, then switch legs.

 Reps: 3 per leg